-- Name - Enter your name as shown on your government-issued ID with the first, last and middle in the designated fields for each type.

-► Line 2c - You must fill in the bubble for each spouse over 65 and enter a "1" or "2" in the Total box accordingly.

-► Line 3 - If you are a Massachusetts state, city, town, or county employee, you must report the State wages, tips etc. amount from box 16 of Form W-2.

-► Line 14 - Enter the total qualified rent paid in 2024 in the box, then divide by 2.

-► Line 38 - You must submit all documents that have Massachusetts withholding, including pass-through entity or K-1 withholding.

-► Lines 39 and 40 - Be sure to differentiate any overpayment from 2023 as a credit carry forward on line 39 and do not list it as 2024 estimated tax payment on line 40.

-► Line 44 - Schedule CB must be completed and submitted with your return.

-► Line 49 - Excess Paid Family Leave withholding (PFML) is not the amount shown on your Form W-2.
+- Name Enter your name as shown on your government-issued ID with the first, last and middle in the designated fields for each type. - Line 2c You must fill in the bubble for each spouse over 65 and enter a "1" or "2" in the Total box accordingly. - Line 3 If you are a Massachusetts state, city, town, or county employee, you must report the State wages, tips etc. amount from box 16 of Form W-2. - Line 14 Enter the total qualified rent paid in 2025 in the box, then divide by 2. - Line 38 You must submit all documents that have Massachusetts withholding, including pass-through entity or K-1 withholding.
+You must also include Schedule 62-WH. - Lines 39 and 40 Be sure to differentiate any overpayment from 2024 as a credit carry forward on line 39 and do not list it as 2025 estimated tax payment on line 40. - Line 44 Schedule CB must be completed and submitted with your return. - Line 49 Excess Paid Family Leave withholding (PFML) is not the amount shown on your Form W-2.
 You must use the worksheet for line 49 to see if you qualify and to calculate the excess amount.
-Each taxpayer would need to have multiple W-2's and to have paid PFML greater than \$775.56 to qualify.
-Or, have paid on the gross amount of self-employment income, not the net.

-► Schedules B, C, D - Entries should be positive values unless there is a box to mark to indicate a negative value.

-► Schedule HC - You must complete and submit Schedule HC showing the subscriber number, member ID or group number from insurance card.
+Each taxpayer would need to have multiple W-2's and to have paid PFML greater than \$810.06 to qualify.
+Or, have paid on the gross amount of self-employment income, not the net. - Schedules B, C, D Entries should be positive values unless there is a box to mark to indicate a negative value. - Schedule HC You must complete and submit Schedule HC showing the subscriber number, member ID or group number from insurance card.

 Form 1095 is a federal form and cannot be used to report health care coverage in Massachusetts.